How to Fit Guttering and Down Pipes

 How to Fit Guttering and Downpipes - Step by Step Guide

 Below is a list of steps that you need to take to fit guttering and downpipes.
-This is a DIY gutter installation guide for fitting plastic guttering and downpipes:
+Although this is a DIY guide, you may wish to hire a guttering expert instead:

 Step 1